pedrofrohmut/todos-csharp/MISSIONS.md

 - [x] (06/10/2022) NotResourceOwnerExceptions when the userId from authToken is not the same as the resource's userId
 - [x] (07/10/2022) [Refactor] Change the names in IUserDataAccess and UserDataAccess
+- [ ] (08/10/2022) [Fix] Discover how to make stupid csharp framework give 404 for route not found, as any normal framework should, instead of 405 for some reason.
 - [x] (10/10/2022) [Refactor] Change TodoDbDto, TaskDbDto and UserDbDto from string IDs to Guid so you can use it in Query and not use dynamic objects with dapper anymore.
 - [x] (13/10/2022) [Refactor] Use middleware to get authUserId.